Stratified noncommutative geometry

 In \Cref{subsection.cbl}, we established a stratification of (($\pos$-)constructible) sheaves over a $\pos$-stratified topological space.
 Applying \Cref{intro.thm.cosms}\Cref{intro.main.thm.macrocosm} (in the case that $\pos$ is down-finite), one obtains a reconstruction theorem for such sheaves that involves $*$-push/pull functors (e.g.\! the composite $p_L i_R = i^* j_*$ in the recollement \Cref{recollement.for.sheaves.on.topological.spaces}).
 On the other hand, particularly in the context of constructible sheaves, it is desirable to instead reconstruct sheaves using $!$-push/pull functors (e.g.\! the composite $p_R i_L = i^! j_!$ in the recollement \Cref{recollement.for.sheaves.on.topological.spaces}).

 We establish a means of passing between these two dual reconstruction patterns, as we describe presently.\footnote{This applies primarily in the case that $\pos$ is down-finite, but see also \Cref{rmk.finite.intervals.but.not.down.finite}.} We refer to this theory as \bit{reflection}, since in the case that $\pos = [1]$ it recovers the theory of reflection functors (see \Cref{rmk.connect.with.reflection.functors}).
-Among other connections, we also explain a close relationship with M\"obius inversion in \Cref{ex.categorified.mobius.inversion} and with Verdier duality in \Cref{ex.reflection.and.Verdier}.
+We use this to give a categorification of the M\"obius inversion formula in \Cref{ex.categorified.mobius.inversion}, and we explain a close connection with Verdier duality in \Cref{ex.reflection.and.Verdier}.

 Fix a stratification $\pos \xra{\cZ_\bullet} \cX$.
 Let us recall its \textit{gluing diagram} from \Cref{subsection.intro.stratn.nc.stacks}: this is a left-lax functor

 that carries each morphism $p \ra q$ in $\pos$ to the \textit{gluing functor}